-In order to be considered in this call, you must submit your complete application package by email to nsinuco@equitas.org before5:00PM EDT on May 27, 2021.
-Please reference the ACTIF 2020-2021 call for proposals in your email.
+In order to be considered in this call, you must submit your complete application before 6:00PM EDT on July 29, 2022, via the online application portal.
+An email to access the application portal will be sent directly to the lead organizations after the successful completion of the Step 1.
 Your application will not be considered for funding if you fail to meet the mandatory requirements, minimum standards and deadlines detailed below.